-The designated safeguarding lead (and deputy/deputies) undertake Level 3 child protection training at least every two years.
+In line with statutory requirements, the designated safeguarding lead (and deputy/deputies) undertake Level 3 child protection training at least every two years.
 The Headteacher, all staff members and governors receive appropriate child protection training which is regularly updated and in line with advice from the Essex Safeguarding Children Board (ESCB).
-In addition, all staff members receive safeguarding and child protection updates as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
-Records of any child protection training undertaken is kept for all staff and governors.
+In addition, all staff members and other adults working with children in our school receive safeguarding and child protection updates as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
+Records of any child protection training undertaken are kept for all staff and governors.

-The school ensures that the designated safeguarding lead (and deputy) also undertakes training in inter-agency working and other matters as appropriate
+The school ensures that the designated safeguarding lead (and deputy) also undertakes training in interagency working and other matters as appropriate.

-8. Professional confidentiality
+8. Information sharing and confidentiality